 risky but sometimes you just have to step up to the plate and take whats coming.

 Now, that’s how shitty tenants should be legally treated in my opinion.
 Although, 3 months in arrears is way too long, they deserve to be locked out after 2 months of arrears, max.
 I’m not condoning this activity, because I wouldn’t even do it.
 I’m just saying that’s how it should be.
-If you’re a Landlord with a pair of dinosaur balls (like Paddy), consequently have no qualms with laughing in the face of the law (in this particular scenario), then all the power to ya’
+If you’re a Landlord with a pair of dinosaur balls (like Paddy), consequently have no qualms with laughing in the face of the law, then all the power to ya’

 It is illegal for a Landlord to change the locks?

-Just to clarify, it is illegal for a landlord to harass or change the locks to prevent tenants from entering the property.
+Just to clarify, yes, it is illegal for a landlord to harass or change the locks to prevent tenants from entering the property.
+Tenants have a statutory legal right of “Quiet Enjoyment”, which protects them from this kind of abuse.
 So before you go storming into a property with the intentions of taking the law into your own hands like a crazed wild-west lunatic, think of the consequences.

 Acts of illegal evictions include

-- physically stopping you from entering your home.
+- physically stopping tenants from entering their home.